.

 The Transition to Value-Based Care: A New Era in Healthcare

-The conversation then turned toward the future of healthcare, with Stan Schofield bringing up the transition from volume-based to value-based care.
+The conversation next focused on the future of healthcare, with Stan Schofield raising the shift from volume-based to value-based care.

 The panelists concurred that this shift would necessitate significant changes in healthcare, with laboratories playing pivotal roles.